saty-tech-jav/Docker-Fundamental/DockerNotes.md

 ## PROBLEM STATEMENT IF WE ARE NOT USING DOCKER  statement-1

-1.Time consuming
+1.Time consuming <br>
-2.Compatibility issues
+2.Compatibility issues <br>
-3.Error prone issues
+3.Error prone issues<br>

-  developer will devlope java code having version of java 10 and when QA will run this code on his system having java version 8 it will not work .Hence docker came into picture
+  Developer will devlope java code having version of java 10 and when QA will run this code on his system having java version 8 it will not work .Hence docker came into picture